“Border Cowboys/Border Cowgirls: Que eslo Mismo, Pero no Es”

 Yet the ranchers and their communities continue to adapt and survive, continually negotiating these changes, and the land is still the land.
 And the sheer magnitude of scale of ranching landscapes and the physicality of the border itself is difficult for most people to imagine.
 Just the overwhelming size and complexity of a 14,000 acre ranch with ten miles of direct border frontage, like the San Jose Ranch owned and operated by John and Jack Ladd in rural Cochise County, is all but impossible to fully understand for most urban and suburban dwellers.

-Twenty large abstract artistic watercolor images created for this project by Jackson Boelts, as well as a series of photographs by award winning photographer Joseph Labate, provide a visual means through which spatial comprehension can be enhanced for the viewer.
-Large text quotes from the residents on the border will punctuate this exhibit.
+Twenty large abstract artistic watercolor images created for this project exhibited at Amerind Museum by Jackson Boelts, as well as a series of photographs by award winning photographer Joseph Labate, provide a visual means through which spatial comprehension can be enhanced for the viewer.
 These interpretive images also create a radically different means of both documenting and exploring the border landscape and the people who live there, encouraging a unique visual discourse for further exegesis.